-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: http://regina4congress.com/Close

-John Austinson, a school teacher and football coach in Byron, ran unsuccessfully for the Minnesota House in 2016.

-Johnny Akzam, a web developer, is running as a Bernie Sanders-aligned progressive for the DFL endorsement in CD1.
+Johnny Akzam, a web developer, ran as a Bernie Sanders-aligned progressive for the DFL endorsement in CD1.
+He did not win the endorsement and did not file to run in a primary.

 From: Rochester